 Where there is a strong likelihood of shock loading and extreme loading, chemical AW and EP additives can be useful in supplementing base oil properties to provide additional protection from wear and seizure.
-Inorganic additives such as moly, graphite and PTFE are often added to provide mechanical load support in addition to the chemical additives.
+Inorganic additives such as moly, graphite, and PTFE are often added to provide mechanical load support in addition to the chemical additives.

-1. Washout Resistance - the ability of the lubricant to stay in the bearing while operating partially or fully submerged (ASTM D1264).
+The ability of the lubricant to stay in the bearing while operating partially or fully submerged (ASTM D1264).

-2. Water Absorption - the ability of the grease to deal with the presence of water by either absorbing or resisting the washing and diluting action of the water.
+The ability of the grease to deal with the presence of water by either absorbing or resisting the washing and diluting action of the water.
 The grease may either absorb a large percentage of ingressed water and then de-gel (lose consistency but retain the water), absorb a lesser amount of water and retain consistency, or resist absorption of water altogether (which leaves water in a separate phase in the component or system).

-3. Corrosion Resistance - the ability of the grease to prevent corrosion of surfaces when water is present (ASTM D1743).
+The ability of the grease to prevent corrosion of surfaces when water is present (ASTM D1743).

 The thickener, in large part, determines the grease’s response to moisture.
 If the thickener is particularly good at absorbing moisture, such as with sodium soap greases, it may form an emulsion that traps and draws water away from metal surfaces.
-The downside to greases which emulsify is that they can be easily washed out.
+The downside to greases that emulsify is that they can be easily washed out.

-Coupled with water washout resistance, if the typical operating condition is constantly exposed to water, process chemicals or high humidity conditions, then an additional measure of corrosive resistance may be warranted.
+Coupled with water washout resistance, if the typical operating condition is constantly exposed to water, process chemicals, or high humidity conditions, then an additional measure of corrosive resistance may be warranted.
 Some thickeners, such as aluminum, have inherently good corrosion resistance.

 If the thickener resists water, such as lithium or calcium soaps, then rust and corrosion inhibitors will be added to protect surfaces from water.
 If the grease is expected to remain in the bearing and prevent corrosion under wet conditions for a prolonged period (between lubrication cycles), then an added anticorrosive capability is highly desirable.

-There are key operational factors to consider as well, including speed, load, temperature, contaminant type, concentration and relubrication cycles.
-In food handling and processing plants, toxicity and edibility create a separate set of questions not addressed in this article.
+There are key operational factors to consider as well, including speed, load, temperature, contaminant type, concentration, and relubrication cycles.
+In food handling and processing plants, toxicity and edibility create a separate set of questions that should also be addressed.